nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * At least one of the optional fields excluding `TASK_ID` must be provided.
 > * Existing values will be updated to the input values.
 > * When editing labels, the existing labels of the task will be removed i.e adding of labels is not cumulative.
-> * You can remove all the task's tags by typing `label` without specifying any tags after it.
+> * You can remove all the task's tags by typing `#` without specifying any tags after it.
 > * Marking a task as `done` will indicate that the task is completed

 Examples: